Stem cells can save a life of an leukaemia patient

 You can join the registry here.

-Information on the donor’s tissue type, blood group, gender and year of birth is forwarded to the international BMDW (Bone Marrow Donors Worldwide) search application and, if necessary, to the use of hospitals attending to patients and to international stem cell registries.
-The above-mentioned entities may be located outside the EU/EEA area.
-The name or personal identity code of the person joining the registry will not be disclosed outside the Registry.
+In order to join the Stem Cell Registry, you must complete an electronic health questionnaire and provide tissue type, blood group and CMV test samples.
+Information on each registrant's tissue type, blood group, CMV status, gender, and year of birth is forwarded to the World Marrow Donor Association's (WMDA) Search and Match Service and, if necessary, is also made available for use by hospitals treating patients and to international stem cell registries.
+The organisations and other parties mentioned above may be located outside the EU/EEA area.
+The name or personal identity code of a person joining the Registry will not be disclosed outside the Registry.

 Further examinations for possible donors

 If you are found to be a tentatively suitable donor, we will invite you in for further examinations.
 To define your tissue type more precisely, a blood sample will be taken during the examination.
 You may receive an invitation for further examinations even after years of joining the registry.

 Most members never receive an invitation to donate but it is important that the registry has as many donor candidates with different tissue types as possible.
 In this way, patients have a better chance of recovery.

 Before stem cells are donated, the donor is given a medical examination.
 Both the medical examination and the stem cell collection is performed at Meilahti Hospital, in Helsinki.
 Blood stem cells are transferred to the patient in a hospital.
 Healthy stem cells transferred to the patient initiate the normal formation of blood cells, through which the patient can heal.

 Blood stem cells can be donated in two ways: From the bloodstream or from the bone marrow.

 Collection from the blood stream: